Mutual Support for Mental Health-Research (MS4MH-R)

 Involving patient and carer partners in research

 Patient and public involvement and engagement (PPIE) in mental health research is an active partnership between patients, carers, and researchers.
-The aim of our PPIE is to research areas of importance: asking the right questions to the right people and shaping our research for better outcomes for mental health service users.
+The aim of our PPIE is to research areas of importance: asking the right questions to the right people and shaping our research for better outcomes for mental health patients and carers.

-Our public contributors assist throughout the research cycle, from funding applications and the design of research, through to interpretation of results and dissemination.
+Our public contributors are involved throughout the research cycle, from funding applications and the design of research, through to interpretation of results and dissemination.

 Involvement might include contributors at any of the following stages: